Neilus03/GEMMA_ORCAMATH_FINETUNING/README.md

 Run the finetuning script with:
 `./run.sh`

-For detailed usage and configuration options, see the `configs` directory.
+For detailed usage and configuration options, see the `configs` directory and `run.sh` file.

 ### Inference
 Modify prompt in the `inference.py` file's `input_text` variable and run `python inference.py` on the command line.